Technology × Social Interaction

 Contact and group lead: email@example.com

-TSI is affiliated to the Faculty of Information Technology and Communication Sciences, the New Social Research program, TAUCHI research center, and the Human-Technology interaction & Sustainable Digital Life Master’s programs, as well as the doctoral program of Humans and Technologies.
+TSI is affiliated with the Faculty of Information Technology and Communication Sciences and the TAUCHI research center.
+In 2017–2022, it was part of the New Social Research profiling program.
+In education, we actively contribute to the Human-Technology Interaction & Sustainable Digital Life Master’s programs, as well as the doctoral program of Humans and Technologies.